 - 1. Introduction

 - The case for change

 - What health and social care will look like in future

 - Developing our workforce

 - Preparing for the future

 - 2. Our Vision, principles, outcomes, care groups, target populations

 - 3. Needs and resources

 - Population

 - Resources

 - Consumption

 - Community engagement feedback

 - Good practice, innovative models

 - 4. Strategic priorities by key themes

 - Prevention and early intervention

 - Person Centred Health Care and Support

 - Working with communities

 - Reducing inequalities and promoting healthy living

 - Make the best use of available facilities, people and resources

 - 5. Key actions and locality actions

 - 6. How will we know whether we have achieved our aims

 - Key outcome indicators

 - Review process

+- Annex A: Draft national indicators for integration of health and social care

-Annex A and B
+- Annex B: National outcomes and key indicators